anlimin/Movie-Project/README.md

 # Movie-Project
 A movie app calling TMDB endpoint to display movies

+Fetched data using URLSession
+Converted JSON to array of Movie objects
+Displayed movies: Now Playing, Upcoming, Popular and Top Rated
+Presented movie images and details in TableView
+Used System ViewController to share movie image
+Implemented dynamic cell by clicking movie description
+Saved data to local disk and loaded data from local disk
+Implemented deleting, adding, editing and moving feature